 Associate Dean for Admissions, Recruitment and Inclusion Leila Harrison presented through AAMC on our holistic review process.

-The College evaluates your application for admission using a holistic review process.
+The college evaluates student applications for admission using a holistic review process.
 This process considers a range of characteristics that are associated with outstanding physicians.

 Scholastic aptitude is very important.
-However, academic metrics such as grades and test scores cannot entirely capture your character or personal journey—both critical to the practice of medicine.
+However, academic metrics such as grades and test scores cannot entirely capture a student’s character or personal journey—both critical to the practice of medicine.
 Personal stories and aspirations reveal what academic marks cannot.
-They explain your drive for pursuing a medical career and tell us about your fit with our mission.
+They explain a person’s drive for pursuing a medical career and tell us about their fit with our mission.

-In a holistic process, your academic metrics are considered in the broader context of your life experiences.
+In a holistic process, an individual’s academic metrics are considered in the broader context of their life experiences.

-- What opportunities have you pursued?
-How did they help you see the world differently?
-What did you learn about yourself?
+- What opportunities as the applicant pursued?
+How did they help the applicant see the world differently?
+What did they learn about themself?

-- What leadership roles have you assumed to challenge yourself?
-What did you learn about yourself?
+- What leadership roles has the applicant assumed to challenge themselves?
+What did they learn about themself?

-- What tenacity have you shown in the face of hardship and complex situations?
+- What tenacity has the applicant shown in the face of hardship and complex situations?

-- What values and principles guide your decisions and choices in life?
+- What values and principles guide the applicant’s decisions and choices in life?

-- What have you learned from others you have served?
+- What has the applicant learned from others they have served?

-Before reaching a decision, the Admissions Committee examines the complete picture of your qualifications as it aligns with the College’s mission.
+Before reaching a decision, the Admissions Committee examines the complete picture of an applicant’s qualifications as it aligns with the college’s mission.